ahinkle/ahinkle/README.md

 ## Hi there 👋

-I'm Andy Hinkle, a software developer based in Indiana, originally from Oklahoma.
+I'm Andy Hinkle, a software developer based in Indiana.
 I specialize in JavaScript and PHP, creating dynamic solutions with tools such as Laravel, Livewire, and React Native.

 - 💻 Involved in various open-source initiatives, primarily [Laravel](https://laravel.com)
 - 🔎 You can find me on X, [@andyhnk](https://twitter.com/andyhnk)